Bird data

 Using the bird dataset above, pick two other species of birds and do the following:

-2. Create a histogram plot
+- Create a histogram of the data.

 7.4.2 Transforming Data

 Using the below newly created data object, perform all the same steps as you did for the bird data above.
+Start with a log transformation.

 7.4.3 Submitting assignment